drong4/Personal-Assistant/README.md

 I made this Android app for the final project of my programming studio class.
 This app is intended to be a much simpler version of an artificial intelligence personal assistant, like Siri or Alexa.
 The main purpose of making this app was for me to learn more about Android development and how AI personal assistants were implemented.

 ## Voice Commands
 The following summarizes the implemented voice commands for the application.
-For a more detailed description of the commands, see the manual test plan: .
+For a more detailed description of the commands, see the [Manual Test Plan](https://drive.google.com/open?id=1mXYgDXLGlzEj_Lmt5edS95gR8ad_3YFJ).

 ### Wake-up Phrase